werf/werf/docs/pages/documentation/advanced/ci_cd/github_actions.md

 * `converge` — the job to build, publish, and deploy an application for one of the cluster tiers;
 * `dismiss` — the job to delete an application (it is used for review environments only);
-* `cleanup` — the job to clean up the stages storage and the Docker registry.
+* `cleanup` — the job to clean up the stages storage and the container registry.

 Jobs are based on comprehensive GitHub Actions, [werf/actions](https://github.com/werf/actions), that include all the necessary steps for setting up a specific environment and running required werf commands.
 Below, we will discuss examples of their use (detailed information is available in the related repository).